Postgraduate Diploma in Business Information Systems

-A bachelor's degree in any subject, with at least a B grade average in 300-level courses is required.
-Candidates must be approved by the Dean of Business who will take account of the relevance and standard of previous studies and experience.
+A bachelor's degree in any subject, with at least a B Grade Point Average in 300-level courses, is required.
+Students must be approved by the Dean of Business who will take account of the standard of previous studies and experience.

 For the full entry requirements, see the Regulations for the Postgraduate Diploma in Business Information Systems or use the admission requirements checker.